tomgit2016/archetypes/jsf/README.md

 ### Why create one

-JSF is much less popular as Springboot.
-I could not find one fits me so create this one to save tone of boilerplate process.
+JSF is much less popular than Springboot.
+I could not find one fits my need so create this one to save tone of boilerplate process.
 It's base on Java 8 and EE 7.

 ### The structure